 We use a wide range of teaching methods and resources, ranging from investigation and practical work, to computer- and calculator-assisted study, as well as teacher-led learning.
 The focus in every lesson is on mathematical fluency, problem-solving, progression (and fun!)

 All students in sets 1 and 2 sit the GCSE Statistics examination in the summer of Year 10.
-Coursework is completed in the summer term of Year 9 and is worth 25% of the final mark.

 For more information about the current GCSE syllabus, please download the latest St Mary's GCSE Options Guide:

 Learning Beyond the Classroom

 Students are set written and online homework every week.
 The online resources offer students extra practice (with automarking) and a chance to reflect on their learning.
 Online apps can be downloaded onto tablets and smartphones so students can access their homework wherever there is wifi access.